APL Factory Hautapu

 Completion: 2020

-This large-scale project involved the Mechanical, Electrical, Hydraulic and Environmental Services Design for Building A at Hautapu Development Campus for APL.
-It also included services and environmental work associated with the Masterplan and future APL Campus.
+This large-scale project involved the Mechanical, Electrical, Hydraulic, and Environmental Services Design for Building A at the Hautapu Development Campus for APL.
+It also encompassed services and environmental work associated with the campus masterplan and future APL facilities.
 The building achieved a 5 Star Green Star Built rating using the Industrial Tool.
+The design maximises natural ventilation and daylighting, supported by a range of specialised building services tailored to the industrial processes within.